-Our most popular service, due to its convenience and cost effectiveness; is our Online Letter of Demand service for $125 (excluding GST) for a Letter of Demand drafted by one of our solicitors.
+Our most popular service, due to its convenience and cost-effectiveness; is our Online Letter of Demand service for $125 (excluding GST) for a Letter of Demand drafted by one of our solicitors.

 Simply visit here and enter the relevant information pertaining to your debt.
 Our lawyers will be provided with the information you have supplied, and will immediately get to work drafting a personalised letter of demand under the Woods and Day letter-head.

 We will print your bank account details on the letter so that if and when your money is recovered; there is no need to double-handle or hold your money on trust.
 It will go straight back to you.
 The debtor will have seven days in order to pay the money owed to our client.

 Why is Letter of Demand important for a creditor?

 Typically, we find the letter of demand service extremely effective in either recovering our client’s money at the first instance or else promoting a resolution in the form of a payment arrangement or negotiated outcome.

 This is because receiving a letter from a reputable law firm is a signal of intent – the debtor will be made aware of the seriousness of the situation and in many cases will be wary of the threat of pending legal action.